Eligibility criteria

 Reference checks

 We will conduct reference checks with your nominated referee.
-Please note that contacting referees does not guarantee a positive outcome.
+Please note that contacting referees does not guarantee you will be offered a role.

 Preferences and matching

-Suitable candidates will be placed in a merit pool and will be invited to submit their preferences for agencies and locations.
-While there is no guarantee of placement with a specific agency, candidate preference will be taken into consideration wherever possible.
+If you are found suitable, you will be placed in a merit pool.
+You will be invited to provide your preferences for agencies and locations.
+There is no guarantee of placement with a specific agency.
+However, your preferences will be taken into consideration wherever possible.

 Receive offer

-Well done!
-You have received an offer from one or more Australian Government agency/agencies.
-If you accept your offer, your placement agency will then contact you to begin the commencement process.
+If successful, the Data Stream will present you with an offer on behalf of the participating agency.
+If you accept your offer, your placement agency will then contact you to begin the onboarding process.